 As noted earlier, growing potatoes do not require that you have a large piece of land.
 It is possible to grow potatoes without using the actual land and still get a great harvest that will sustain you.

 You can grow potatoes in containers, bins, or even sacks.
 In this section, we will talk about some of the most effective ways to grow potatoes with great results in regards to size and nutrition.
 Let’s get started.

 Growing Potatoes on Trench and Hill

 This is a method of growing potatoes that best suits those who have more space.
-The shallow trenches are normally around three or two feet apart.
+The shallow trenches are normally around two or three feet apart.

 What you need to do is plant the potatoes in the trenches, around 12 inches apart from each other.
-You should then cover them with soil, around 3 inches.
+You should then cover them with soil, around three inches.

-After the shoots get to a height of around 10 inches, scoop the soil between the set rows and place it around the plants.
+After the shoots get to a height of around ten inches, scoop the soil between the set rows and place it around the plants.
 Make sure the tubers are covered when growing.